Replay in Deep Learning: Current Approaches and Missing Biological Elements: Replay in Biological Networks

 Replay does not exactly replicate activity during waking experiences.
 An explicit demonstration of this effect was shown in a two choice maze task, where replay in rats corresponded to paths that were experienced and shortcuts that were never experienced~\citep{Gupta2010Hippocampal}.
 More recently, replay during sleep in the hippocampus and prefrontal cortex corresponded to separate activation of movement related and movement independent representations~\citep{Yu2017Distinct}.
 Likewise, commonly used methods for analyzing replay, e.g., template matching, principal component analysis, and independent component analysis, have shown high similarity, but not an exact match, between activation patterns during waking and sleep~\citep{lee_memory_2002,louie_temporally_2001, peyrache_replay_2009}.

 Selective and partial replay are, in part, responsible for why replay is not an exact reconstruction of waking experience.
 Since sleep is time limited as compared to the time required to replay \emph{all} memories related to recent experiences, replaying only selected experiences can be more efficient for consolidation.
 Which experiences are selected for replay remains an open question.
-It was suggested that old experiences that overlap with new memories are in the most danger of being damaged by new learning and are preferentially replayed~\citep{mcclelland2020integration}.
+In \citep{schapiro2018human}, it was suggested that weakly learned information was replayed more frequently than other memories.
+Moreover, selective replay has also been shown to be motivated by fear~\citep{de2016awake} and reward~\citep{gruber2016post,murty2017selectivity,singer2009rewarded}.
+In \citep{mcclelland2020integration}, it was suggested that old experiences that overlap with new memories are in the most danger of being damaged by new learning and are preferentially replayed.
 Further, only certain sub-parts of the selected experiences are replayed.
 Such partial replay allows relevant memories with shared components to be blended, which could result in improved generalization.
 This was demonstrated in a recent experiment involving rats in various tasks, where coordinated partial replay of hippocampal and prefrontal cortical neurons represented generalization across different paths~\citep{Yu2018Specific}.
-MEG studies in humans after training on tasks involving sequences with overlapping structure had activity evident of partial replays that resulted in generalization~\citep{Liu2019Human}.
+Magnetoencephalography (MEG) studies in humans after training on tasks involving sequences with overlapping structure had activity evident of partial replays that resulted in generalization~\citep{Liu2019Human}.
 Partial replay has also been proposed to build cognitive schemata~\citep{lewis2011overlapping}.
 Thus, partial replay provides a mechanism for higher order memory operations, which is not a simple repetition of past experience.